Chimoney/Chimoney-SpaceYaTech-Hackathon/submissions/onclick-payouts/README.md

 # ONCLICK-PAYOUTS Web App
 *****
 ### Author :
-1. Mugo Joseph Wamiti
+1. Mugo Joseph Wamiti - Backend
-2. Obre Bjorn
+2. Obre Bjorn - Backend
-3. John Vundi
+3. John Vundi - Frontend
-4. Jay Muritu
+4. Jay Muritu - Frontend
 ****
 ## Project Description
 A solution for On-click global Payouts for Affiliates and Influencers in any country.
 Enables Businesses to grow their sales and traction by signing up Influencers and Affiliates and paying them out.